jkey-67/spyglass/README.md

 Please try to delete Spyglass's Cache.
 It is located in the EVE-directory where the chatlogs are in.
 If your chatlogs are in \Documents\EVE\logs\chatlogs Spyglass writes the cache to \Documents\EVE\spyglass

-**Spyglass takes many seconds to start up; what are some of the causes and what can I do about it?**
+**Spyglass takes many seconds to start up; what are some causes and what can I do about it?**

-Spyglass asks the operating system to notifiy when a change has been made to the ChatLogs directory - this will happen when a new log is created or an existing one is updated.
-In response to this notification, Spyglass examines all of the files in the directory to analysze the changes.
+Spyglass asks the operating system to notify when a change has been made to the ChatLogs directory - this will happen when a new log is created or an existing one is updated.
+In response to this notification, Spyglass examines all files in the directory to analyze the changes.
 If you have a lot of chat logs this can make Spyglass slow to scan for file changes.
-Try perodically moving all the chatlogs out of the ChatLogs directory (zip them up and save them somewhere else if you think you may need them some day).
+Try periodically moving all the chatlogs out of the ChatLogs directory (zip them up and save them somewhere else if you think you may need them some day).

-**Spyglass complains about missing dll files on Windows at app launch, is there a workaround for this?**

-Yes there is!
-There is a bit of a mix up going on with the latest pyinstaller and the Microsoft developer dlls.
-Here is a link to help illuminate the issue https://github.com/pyinstaller/pyinstaller/issues/1974

-You can visit Microsoft's web site to download the developer dlls https://www.microsoft.com/en-in/download/details.aspx?id=5555.

-You can also read a more technical treatment of the issue here http://www.tomshardware.com/answers/id-2417960/msvcr100-dll-32bit-64bit.html

-**How can I resolve the "empty certificate data" error?**

-Do not use the standalone EXE, install the environment and use the sourcecode directly.
-There are missing certificates that must be provided by the environment.
-This error was discovered when running the standalone EXE on Linux using wine.

-**Spyglass is misbehaving and I dont know why - how can I easily help diagnose problems with Spyglass**
+**Spyglass is misbehaving, and I don't know why - how can I easily help diagnose problems with Spyglass**

 Spyglass writes its own set of logs to the \Documents\EVE\spyglass\logs directory.
 A new log is created as the old one fills up to its maximum size setting.
 Each entry inside the log file is time-stamped.
-These logs are emitted in real-time so you can watch the changes to the file as you use the app.
+These logs are emitted in real-time, so you can watch the changes to the file as you use the app.

-**I love Spyglass - how can I help?**

-If you are technically inclined and have a solid grasp of Python, [contact the project maintainer via email](mailto:no@mail.com) to see how you can best help out.
-Alternatively you can find something you want to change and create a pull request to have your changes reviewed and potentially added to the codebase.
-There have been several great contributions made this way!

 **I'm not a coder, how can I help?**

 Your feedback is needed!
-Use the program for a while, then come back [here and create issues](https://github.com/Crypta-Eve//issues).
+Use the program for a while, then come back [here and create issues](https://github.com/jkey-67/spyglass/tree/qt5).
 Record anything you think about Spyglass - bugs, frustrations, and ideas to make it better.

+All EVE related materials are property of [CCP Games](https://www.ccpgames.com/)